Benny-/DoubleDraw/README.md

 ### Running

+Start the server:

 ```bash
 npm start
 ```

-Access the server using any modern browser.
+Access the server using any modern browser:

 - IE9 (or better)
 - Firefox